 There is always something inherently overindulgent about the cast list of a film of an Agatha Christie novel.
 This film, Murder with Mirrors (1985) – even as a TV Movie – is of no exception.
 Since the 1970s, I’ve loved Christie’s film adaptations with a passion, be they those bound for the cinema or television.

-This primarily due to their all-star Hollywood – and / or the UK – cast.
+This primarily due to their all-star Hollywood – and/or the UK – cast.
 Even shunning the then BBC and ITV offerings of those Miss Marple (1984-92) and Poirot (1989-2013) series in their favour.
-(Little realising til now about their amazing acting talent.)
-These Agatha Christie movie adaptations cast lists include such names such as Elizabeth Taylor, Simon McCorkindale, Mia Farrow, Pierce Brosnan, Faye Dunaway and Oliver Reed.
+(Little realising until now about their amazing acting talent.)
+These Agatha Christie movie adaptations cast lists include such names as Elizabeth Taylor, Simon McCorkindale, Mia Farrow, Pierce Brosnan, Faye Dunaway and Oliver Reed.

-These are even more delightful now as I recognise more of those names involved than I knew first time round.
+These are even more delightful now as I recognise more of those names involved than I knew the first time around.
 The stars I knew then were usually from 1980’s TV soaps such as Lois Chiles, Emma Samms, Lee Horsley and Pamela Bellwood.
-Watching these films with my Darlin Husband is also fun, as my ever observant partner in crime who spots the smallest of cameos in an instant.
+Watching these films with my Darlin Husband is also fun, as my ever-observant partner in crime spots the smallest of cameos in an instant.

-In this TV movie, first time round I knew only a few members of this line up.
-As then I was shocked at the inclusion of Golden Hollywood luminaries, Bette Davis and Sir John Mills.
+In this TV movie, the first time round I knew only a few members of this line-up.
+Then I was shocked at the inclusion of Golden Hollywood luminaries, Bette Davis and Sir John Mills.
 This in this line up of who’s that of British film and TV.